Show all answersHide all answers

 What are my options concerning the discontinuation of Institution Records?

 OCLC can delete your existing IRs and/or create LBDs from your existing IRs or from your local system records.
+The deadline for notifying OCLC if you want LBDs created from existing IRs is 15 December 2015.

 What is involved in requesting one or more of these options?